esm7/obsidian-rtl/README.md

 This plugin adds configurable RTL support for [Obsidian](https://obsidian.md).

-It relies on the RTL support of [CodeMirror](https://codemirror.net/doc/manual.html), which is the editor component that Obsidian uses.
+It relies on the RTL support of [CodeMirror](https://codemirror.net/doc/manual.html), which is the editor component that Obsidian uses, and contains lots of custom code on top of it to provide a smooth experience within Obsidian.
-Although CodeMirror supports just a global direction (no auto-detection by paragraph as we'd all love to have), within this limitation this is the real deal:
+You can set a global direction per file (LTR/RTL) or use Auto which decides on each line individually based on the first strongly indicative character.

-Arabic, Hebrew and Farsi can be typed and rendered in Right-to-Left manner just as you'd expect.
+This is the real deal: Arabic, Hebrew and Persian (Farsi) can be combined with LTR languages freely and render just as you'd expect.

 To my best knowledge, this is the most comprehensive RTL support any Markdown editor currently has to offer.
-Editors like Mark Text and Zettlr that support RTL, do it as a global setting rather than a per-document setting.
+Many editors offer RTL support as a global setting rather than a per-document setting -- while this plugin supports both a per-document global LTR/RTL setting and an Auto mode that can mix many directions in the same note.

 ## Usage

 Install the plugin via Obsidian's "Third Party Plugins" pane.

 When enabled, you will have a "Switch Text Direction" command (accessible via Ctrl/Cmd+P if you have the Command Palette plugin enabled).
 **You can map this command to a hotkey:** go to Obsidian's settings, click Hotkeys, search for "RTL" and set your preferred key combination.

+Alternatively, you should see a text direction status bar item that will toggle the document direction when clicked.

 ## Support the Development

 If you want to support the development of this plugin, please consider to [buy me a coffee](https://www.buymeacoffee.com/esm7).

+## A Note on Auto Text Direction

+Version 1.0.0 of this plugin introduced an "auto" mode that detects the direction of each line individually and enables mixed LTR/RTL in the same note.
+This mechanism is based on the "per line text direction" support for CodeMirror that was added a few months earlier, but it tweaks it extensively in order to reach the best user experience that we could (and thanks @zoli for being the first to figure out how to utilize this in an editor plugin!)

+As of January 2023 when this is introduced, this feature should be regarded as experimental; it may not work perfectly in 100% of the cases.

 ## Settings